parthtr9/cse15l-lab-reports/Lab_Report1.md

    [user@sahara ~]$ cat lecture1
    cat: lecture1: Is a directory
    ```
-   >Gives the user an error "Is a directory".
+   >Gives the user an error "Is a directory" because `cat` command prints the contents of the argument which cannot be possible for a directory.

 3. Using the command with a path to a file as an argument: